-PAGE

-INDEPENDENT AUDITORS' REPORT 1 - 2

-MANAGEMENT'S DISCUSSION AND ANALYSIS 3 - 11

-BASIC FINANCIAL STATEMENTS

-Statement of net position 12

-Statement of activities and change in net position 13

-Balance sheet - governmental funds

-Reconciliation of governmental funds balance sheet to statement of net position

-Statement of revenues, expenditures and changes in fund balances - governmental funds 16

-Reconciliation of governmental funds statement of revenues, expenditures and changes in 1.7

-fund balances to statement of activities

-Statement of fiduciary net position and statement of changes in fiduciary net position 18

-NOTES TO BASIC FINANCIAL STATEMENTS 19 - 46

-REQUIRED SUPPLEMENTARY INFORMATION

-Schedule of revenues, expenditures and changes in fund balance - budget (Non-GAAP basis)

-and actual - general fund

-Schedule of funding progress other post-employment benefits

-Schedule of the local government's proportionate share of the net pension liability

-Schedule of local government contributions ,.
-31

-SUPPLEMENTARY INFORMATION

-Schedule of change from adopted budget to final budget - general fund 52

-Section 1318 of real property tax law limit calculation

-Schedule of capital projects fund - project expenditures and financing resources

-Net investment in capital assets 54

-FEDERAL AWARD PROGRAM INFORMATION (SINGLE AUDIT)

-Independent auditors' report on internal control over financial reporting and on compliance and

-other matters based on an audit of financial statements performed in accordance with

-Government Auditing Standards 56 - 57

-Independent auditors' report on compliance for each major program and internal control over 50 50

-compliance required by the Uniform Guidance

-Schedule of expenditures of federal awards

-Schedule of findings and questioned costs

-EXTRACLASSROOM ACTIVITY FUNDS

-Independent auditors' report

-Statement of assets and liabilities arising from cash transactions.

-Statement of revenues collected and expenses paid

-MANAGEMENT LETTER 69 - 70
+PAC INDEPENDENT AUDITORS' REPORT .
+1-2 MANAGEMENT'S DISCUSSION AND ANALYSIS .
+3 - 11 BASIC FINANCIAL STATEMENTS Statement of net position .
+12 Statement of activities and change in net position Balance sheet - governmental funds Reconciliation of governmental funds balance sheet to statement of net position fund balances to statement of activities .
+17 Statement of fiduciary net position and statement of changes in fiduciary net position NOTES TO BASIC FINANCIAL STATEMENTS .
+19 - 46 REQUIRED SUPPLEMENTARY INFORMATION Schedule of revenues, expenditures and changes in fund balance - budget (Non-GAAP basis) and actual - general fund Schedule of changes in total other post-employment benefits liability and related ratios Schedule of the local government's proportionate share of the net pension liability SUPPLEMENTARY INFORMATION Schedule of change from adopted budget to final budget - general fund Section 1318 of real property tax law limit calculation Schedule of capital projects fund - project expenditures and financing resources.
+Net investment in capital assets .
+53 .
+54 FEDERAL AWARD PROGRAM INFORMATION (SINGLE AUDIT) Independent auditors' report on internal control over financial reporting and on compliance and other matters based on an audit of financial statements performed in accordance with Government Auditing Standards. .
+56 - 57 Independent auditors' report on compliance for each major program and internal control over .
+58 - 59 compliance required by the Uniform Guidance Notes to schedule of expenditures of federal awards Schedule of findings and questioned costs EXTRACLASSROOM ACTIVITY FUNDS Independent auditors' report Statement of assets and liabilities arising from cash transactions Statement of revenues collected and expenses paid Notes to financial statements .
+68 MANAGEMENT LETTER .
+69 - 70